 How does LTE bonding actually work?

-Due to their widespread use, cellular connections are an ideal way to establish a mobile or temporary data connection in one place.
+Thanks to their widespread use, mobile connections are an ideal way to establish a data connection on the move or temporarily in one place.
 Unfortunately, however, this type of connection is also subject to technical disadvantages.
 This can become a problem when used at events.
-With LTE bonding, not only can these disadvantages be eliminated, but significantly faster bandwidths can even be realized.
-But how does LTE bonding actually work?
+With LTE bonding, not only can these disadvantages be eliminated, but significantly faster bandwidths can also be achieved.

 The disadvantages of LTE connections